fostroll/corpuscula/doc/README_CORPORA.md

 from corpuscula import Conllu
 corpus = Conllu.fix(corpus, adjust_for_speech=True)
 ```
-Really, the wrapper `corpus_utils.AdjustedForSpeech` do exactly that
+Really, the wrapper `corpus_utils.AdjustedForSpeech` do exactly that.

 ### Support for other corpora